QuirkyDataScientist1978/Build-a-knowledge-mining-solution-using-Azure-AI/labs/lab-01-environment-creation.md

 After the upload, please follow these 3 steps:

-- Ensure that 21 files were uploaded to the **basicdemo** container
+- Ensure that all 20+ files from the dataset folder were uploaded to the **basicdemo** container

 - Navigate back to the storage account blade, under **Settings**, click **Access keys**.